Germany’s Auto Industry, EVs, and Climate Change Action

 The documentary claims that some 800 thousand jobs are directly dependent on the auto industry plus many more indirectly dependent and with an annual turnover of over 400 billion euros, are reasons why German politicians have worked hard to avert any threats and protect the auto industry from sudden disruptive change.

-Schmidt interviews Karl-Thomas Neumann, a former Opel CEO now currently living in the U.S. to launch his new start-up.
+Schmidt interviews Karl-Thomas Neumann, a former Opel CEO who is now living in the U.S. to launch his new start-up.
 According to Neumann, it is hard to give up the success of German combustion technology.
-A new mindset is needed to be able to start something new referring to electric car production.
-He added that lawmakers have to come up with a framework and work with the car industry to make it happen.
+He says a new mindset is needed to start something new, referring to electric car production.
+He added that lawmakers must develop a framework and work with the car industry to make it happen.

-Germany’s Junior Transport Minister, Stefan Belga says that “we’ve always backed ambitious climate targets…at the European level with our automotive.
-In my view we should decide in 2019 what transport will look like in 2025 to 2050 years, a lot can develop in the coming years.
+Germany’s Junior Transport Minister, Stefan Belga, says that “we’ve always backed ambitious climate targets…at the European level with our automotive.
+In my view, we should decide in 2019 what transport will look like from 2025 to 2050.
+A lot can develop in the coming years.
 When the car industry does well, Germany does well.”

 Questions for reflection